 The Adirondacks are beloved by fly fishermen for its countless spectacular streams and rivers.
-Wild, remote waterways around Lake Kora are known as the best: rare, pristine, protected eco-systems chock full of small mouth bass and native brook trout.
+Wild, remote waterways nearby are known as the best in the region; rare, pristine, protected eco-systems chock full of small mouth bass and native brook trout.

-At the turn of the last century and thru the 1950’s, Great Adirondack Guides like Alvah Dunning, Seth Pierce, & Pete Tromblee were based at Raquette Lake since fishing nearby was legendary.
+At the turn of the last century and thru the 1950’s, Great Adirondack Guides like Alvah Dunning, Seth Pierce, & Pete Tromblee were based at Raquette Lake since the calm sport of fishing was legendary.

-Lake Kora’s expert, companionable guide Jordan Ross has a deep understanding of where, when and what the fish are biting.
+An expert, companionable guide Jordan Ross has a deep understanding of where, when and what fish are biting.
 Hike to a beaver meadow, fish the riffles and runs with a dry fly, paddle across the lake to cast a line in the tributaries.
 Victory is invariably wet, but sweet.
-Hold your beauties in hand before releasing them back into the water.
-Over dinner, you’ll have your story to tell and hopefully an instagram moment to prove it.
+Hold your beauties in hand (an Instagram moment) before releasing them back into the water.
+Over dinner, you’ll have your boasting fish story to tell and hopefully a photo that captures the moment.